No matter how big or small, we’ve all experienced some kind of trauma as children.

 Inner child work is the process of contacting, understanding, embracing, and healing your inner child.
 Your inner child represents your first original self that entered into this world; s/he contains your capacity to experience wonder, joy, innocence, sensitivity, and playfulness.

-Unfortunately, we live in a society that forces us to repress our inner child and “grow up.”
-But the truth is that while most adults physically “grown-up,” they never quite reach emotional or psychological adulthood.
 In other words, most “grown-ups” aren’t really adults at all.
 This leaves most people in a state of puerile fears, angers, and traumas that fester away in the unconscious mind for decades.

-When we deny and snuff out the voice of the child within we accumulate heavy psychological baggage.
+When we deny and snuff out the voice of the child within, we accumulate heavy psychological baggage.
 This unexplored and unresolved baggage causes us to experience problems such as mental illnesses, physical ailments, and relationship dysfunction.

 In fact, it could be said that the lack of conscious relatedness to our own inner child is one of the major causes of the severe issues we see in today’s society.
-From the brutal way we treat the environment, to the cruel way we talk to ourselves, we have become completely separated from our original innocence.

 Download FREE Inner Child Cards!